kfriedrichs/pentomino-js/README.md

 Tasks are hard-coded into ```study1.js```, new tasks can be generated using ```task_creator.html``` (examples can be found in the ```tasks``` folder).

+### elephant_ui.html

+Interface with a PentoElephantBoard.
+Pieces are selected by clicking and can be moved using arrow buttons on the side.

 ### task_creator_study1.html

 Interface to create task for the *study1* interface.